 “It starts with trust, and then you work away from that.
 It’s what a company does with information and whether you can then trust them to handle it properly.
 Google+ was a closed system that you opened up; Fb is an open system that even though it has Privacy Controls – which you need a degree to work out how to set them – essentially allows them to do anything with what appears on their platform.

-You take a photo – you don’t retain copyright, you assign that right to them when you publish to the platform.
+you don’t retain copyright, you assign that right to them when you publish to the platform – you lose some control over what is done with the photo.
 You can’t opt out of adverts (understandably – that’s how they make there money) – you are conned into thinking that in allowing them, you will get a better experience.

 For whom?
 For you – no, they’re just an annoyance to me, but for others they just drive people to buy stuff they might not want/need.
 For them – yes, that’s how they drive income and more.